Raw Pumpkin Cheezecake with a Chocolate Swirl

 Next add some of the cacao swirl filling, right on top of the pumpkin filling.
 Don’t pour too lightly, you want the colored cacao filling to pierce the pumpkin colored filling.
 Alternate pumpkin and cacao filling until you are done.
 It will look messy but just wait.
 When you’ve scraped every last drop into the springform pan, then you get a chopstick.
 Use the chopstick to gently swirl the two different colors together.
 You should insert the chopstick just below the surface of the filling, don’t push it down to pierce the crust.
 Try to make it as balanced as possible so that both colors are evenly swirled.
 Stop just before you think you should.
 If you swirl too much you will combine the colors and not get the ultimate swirling effect. 🙂

-Garnish with cacao nibs or coconut flakes or both!
-Or coconut cream!
+Garnish with cacao nibs, coconut flakes, or coconut cream- or all three!

 Place in the refrigerator for at least 4 hours.
 I’d make it the day before.
 I find it is best after the spices have incorporated more.
 If you are in a rush you can place in the freezer for 2 hours.